Protectorate General to Pacify the West: 7th century

 In 670 the Tibetan Empire routed a Tang army at the Battle of Dafei River and attacked Gumo as well as captured Qiuci.
 The protectorate's seat was moved to Suyab, known as Suiye to the Chinese, in modern Kyrgyzstan.
 In 673 the Tang consolidated control over the Wuduolu Turks living in the area that came to be known as Dzungaria.
-The Tang also captured Qiuci and established control over the Western Regions in the same year.
-In 677 the Tibetan Empire captured Qiuci.
-In the same year Ashina Duzhi, previously a Tang general tasked with controlling the Wuduolu Turks, rebelled and declared himself Onoq Khagan, ruler of all Turks.
-In 679 the Tang general, Pei Xingjian, defeated Ashina Duzhi as well as the Tibetans and established control over the Western Regions.
+The Tang attacked collaborators of the Tibetan Empire in Shule and Gongyue (Kongul, a Turkic tribe).
+The king of Yutian expeled the Tibetan forces in 674 and the seat of the protectorate was moved back to Qiuici after its king pledged loyalty to the Tang.
+In 677 Ashina Duzhi, previously a Tang general tasked with controlling the Wuduolu Turks, rebelled and declared himself Onoq Khagan, ruler of all Turks.
+He captured Qiuci with the help of the Tibetans.
+A Tang army of 180,000 won an initial victory against the Tibetans at Koko nor but was subsequently defeated.
+In 679 Tang envoys traveled to Tibet for negotiations while Tang forces mounted a surprise attack to recapture the Four Garrisons.
+At the same time, the Tang general, Pei Xingjian, was accompanying Narsieh on an expedition to reclaim Persia before abandoning him in the Western Regions to fight the Turks.
+Pei defeated Ashina Duzhi in an ambush attack and re-established control over the Western Regions.
+A stele was set up in Suiye commemorating the victory: "They had brought supplies for ten days, but they captured their opponent, Duzhi, right away, and then almost instantaneously captured Li Zhefu as well.
+Both Chinese and foreign people celebrated the victory together, setting up a stele in Suyab."